modernish/modernish/README.md

 ## Quoting strings for subsequent parsing by the shell ##

-`shellquote`: fast and reliable shell-quoting function that uses an optimised algorithm.
-This is essential for the safe use of `eval` or any other contexts where the shell must parse untrusted input.
+`shellquote`: Quote the values of specified variables in such a way that the values are suitable for parsing by the shell as string literals.
+This is essential for the safe use of `eval` or any other context where the shell must parse untrusted input. `shellquote` only uses quoting mechanisms specified by POSIX, so the quoted values it produces are safe to parse in any POSIX shell.
+Usage: `shellquote` [ `-f`|`+f` ] *varname* [ [ `-f`|`+f` ] *varname* ... ]
+The values of the variables specified by name are shell-quoted and stored back into those variables.
+By default, a value is only quoted if it contains characters not present in `$SHELLSAFECHARS`.
+An `-f` argument forces unconditional quoting for subsequent variables; an `+f` argument restores default behaviour. `shellquote` returns success (0) if all variables were processed successfully, and non-success (1) if any undefined (unset) variables were encountered.
+In the latter case, any set variables still get their values quoted.

 `shellquoteparams`: shell-quote the current shell's positional parameters in-place.